mananbinjavaid/hyprland-dots/README.md

 ### IMPORTANT: Before Installing

+Before Installing, it is always recommended to take a **Backup of your Dotfiles**.
+As this installtion will delete your previous dotfiles (hypr, waybar, rofi Folder/Directory) in ~/.config/.

-Please Note that :
+Please NOTE That :

 **All the Commands in this README will only work on Arch Linux or any Arch-Based Distro.** If you want to install it in any other Distro, you need to type your distro's suitable Command.

 ### Download KDE Plasma and SDDM.

-(Optional) To get the best experience, it is recommended to first install KDE Plasma and SDDM if not installed, So that you can have all the tools for the best experience and have good quality on apps (Like Dolphin, Kate, Ark etc.) and change their themes too.
+(Optional But Very Recommended) To get the best experience, it is recommended to first install KDE Plasma and SDDM if not installed, So that you can have all the tools for the best experience and have good quality on apps (Like Dolphin, Kate, Ark etc.) and change their themes too.

 You can download it with this command: